Nastya25-25/rsschool-cv/cv.md

 ## 2019- present time
 **Specialist in working with clients**
-Place: Customs representative LLC "Tagents"
+Place: Customs representative LLC "T-Agent"
 Minsk
 **Major Duties:**
 * providing information on the issues related to customs regulations